About Brandy Wheeler

 Old Mission Point Lighthouse

-Located on 45th parallel the Old Mission Point Lighthouse is a popular park and playground along the shore.
+Located on the 45th Parallel, the Old Mission Point Lighthouse is a popular park and playground along the shore.
 Pack a picnic and spend the day.
 There are beautiful hiking trails surrounding the lighthouse.
-It’s also a museum open for tours, and in search of volunteer keepers to serve as tour guides.
+It’s also a museum open for tours and in search of volunteer keepers to serve as tour guides.
+The lighthouse is open daily from May to October, except for Tuesdays, and weekends in November, depending on weather.

-Directions: take M-37 to the end of Old Mission peninsula, approx. 22 miles from Front St. in Traverse City.
+Directions: take M-37 to the end of Old Mission peninsula, approximately 22 miles from Front Street in Traverse City.

 Point Betsie Lighthouse